RepoRap/OpticLaserClamp/README.md

 Design Files
-1)Clamp.iges file consists of the clamp design which holds threded rod of M-12 size and couples it to the motor 2)Motor.iges file consists of the holder design which couples the motor to the slider
+1)Clamp.iges file consists of the clamp design which holds threded rod of M-12 size and couples it to the motor 2)Motor.iges file consists of the holder design which couples the motor to the slider Code Files
+1)servo_gui.ino consists the arduino code for the clamp which is to be uploaded 2)Application Files folder consists all build files of the application which need not be tweaked 3)Autorun.inf allows computer to select the application files when form is executed 4)Clamp.exe is the executable file for the GUI Precautions
+1)Ensure Arduino is on COM10
+2)Do not put additional weight on clamp over 6kg 3)Tweak servo_gui.ino to adjust the mean postion of the servo